namnam2303/namnam2303/README.md

   - Windows
   - Linux (CentOS)

+## 🏆 Achievements

+In addition to being a skilled developer, I'm also an active programming competition enthusiast.
+I've participated in various contests and achieved notable results:

+- **Olympic Informatics Student Vietnam:**
+  - 2021 - Silver Medalist
+  - 2022 - Gold Medalist

+- **LeetCode Contest:**
+  - Rated 1747 with a top 9% ranking in global competitions

 ## 💼 Professional Experience

 I have [6 months] of experience working in software development, during be an on job training staff at Toshiba Software Development VietNam .
 I'm passionate about clean code, best practices, and continuous learning.